AdguardTeam/AdguardKnowledgeBase/01.general/11.https-filtering/docs.en.md

 ### Why does AdGuard need to be able to filter HTTPS?

-The thing is, as more and more websites, blogs, social media, and others switch to HTTPS, more ad networks follow them to HTTPS as well, because it becomes necessary to display ads on HTTPS-based websites.
+Most websites are now using HTTPS, and the same applies to advertising.
 Here are a few popular websites where you can’t remove ads without HTTPS filtering: youtube.com, facebook.com, and twitter.com.

 ### How does HTTPS filtering work?